 More and more often you hear or read the phrase, “survival homestead” when preparedness or survivalism is discussed.
 Self-reliant focused people who are engaged in this way of live have amassed or are growing their traditional survival skill set AND living on what many would dub a prepper retreat.

 On the ‘retreat” traditional homesteading activities are going on, whether the self-reliant person owns ¼ of an acre of land or a parcel comprised of 50 acres.
-The man or woman can hunt, fish, source wild edibles, find their way in the woods without disturbing the natural environment while picking up sign, scat, and tracks left by both humans and critters.

 A survival homesteading family raises and grows a lot of their own produce, meat, milk, and natural medicines.
 They know how to preserve the food they grow and often tan the hides of their animals, stockpile firewood, and count typical home and vehicle repair skills among their attributes.